A Complete Guide to Louis Vuitton Date Codes (500 Photo Examples)

 - Early 1980s.
 Three or four numbers with the first two numbers representing the year and last number(s) representing the month.
 Sometimes these can be preceded or followed by letters.
 E.g. "818" would indicate a manufacturing date of August, 1981.

-Early to late 1980s.
+Late 1980s to very early 1990s.
 Three or four digits preceded or followed by two letters with the first two digits representing the year, the next digit(s) representing the month and the last two letters representing the country (see right sidebar for factory location codes).
 E.g. "8511VX" would indicate a manufacturing date of November, 1985 and factory location in France.
 Late in the 1980s, the letters representing the factory location were positioned before the three or four numbers representing the manufacturing date.

-1990 to 2006.
+Early 1990s to 2007.
 Two letters followed by four numbers with the first two letters representing the factory location, the first and third numbers representing the month and the second and forth numbers representing the year.
 For example, “VI1025” would indicate a factory location in France and a manufacturing date of December, 2005.

 2007 and newer, up tp March, 2021.
 Louis Vuitton changed the date code system.
 Since 2007, date codes had a new format: Two letters followed by four numbers with the first two letters representing the factory location, the first and third numbers representing the week of the year, and the second and fourth numbers representing the year.
 For example, “FO3057” would indicate a factory location of Italy and a manufacturing date of the 35 week (or May) of 2007.